 This is where it really helps to have more than two hands working on a house, and why making a gingerbread house is so much more fun with company than alone.
 If you are working on this alone, it may help to grab some canned goods from the pantry and use the cans to help prop up the pieces while the icing mortar is drying.

-1 Pick a solid base for your gingerbread house - either a flat cookie sheet, or a thick, sturdy piece of cardboard.
+1 Pick and line a base: Pick a solid base for your gingerbread house - either a flat cookie sheet, or a thick, sturdy piece of cardboard.
 If you want, line the base with aluminum foil or wax paper.

 Decorate the Gingerbread House

 This step requires a trip to the candy section of your local grocery store.
 You can decorate your house with whatever types of candy pleases you.

 Be careful taking kids along to the store however, as you will invariably buy more candy than you actually need (though they do have the best ideas of what candies would be good for various decorative effects).